Sir Alfred Watkin, 2nd Baronet

 Sir Alfred Mellor Watkin, 2nd Baronet (11 August 1846 – 30 November 1914) was a Liberal Party politician and railway engineer.

 Railway career

 In 1863, around age 17, Watkin became an apprentice in the locomotive department of the West Midland Railway before being transferred the next year to the Manchester, Sheffield and Lincolnshire Railway where he qualified as an express engine driver.
 In 1866, he then became a locomotive inspector of the London, Chatham and Dover Railway, and the South Eastern Railway.
-He became a locomotive independent of the latter in 1873, director in 1878, and chairman of its locomotive committee of directors from 1880 to 1900.
+He became a locomotive inspector of the latter in 1873, director in 1878, and chairman of its locomotive committee of directors from 1880 to 1900.

 Parliamentary career

 He was elected Liberal MP for Great Grimsby at a by-election in 1877, gaining the seat from the Conservative Party.
 He did not attempt to retain the seat at the next election in 1880.

 Baronetage

 He became the 2nd Baronet of Rose Hill upon his father Edward Watkin's death in 1901, and the title became extinct upon his own death in 1914.